 Carbonniere Tower is a 13th-century tower used as a lookout in the past to enhance the safety of the walled Aigues-Mortes.

 In the 1700s, the tower was abandoned.
-But during the 1800s, before it nearly succumbed to deterioration after decades of unuse, it was restored.
+But it was restored during the 1800s before it nearly succumbed to deterioration after decades of unuse.

-Soon after, it became a tourist destination that visitors can drive by and have a quick stop.
+Soon after, it became a tourist destination where visitors could drive by and have a quick stop.
 Finally, today, it is one of the reasons why you would visit Aigues-Mortes.

-It stands both as a remnant of medieval construction and a beautiful photography location.
+It is a remnant of medieval construction and a beautiful photography location.
 The calm waters in the wetlands around the tower create a mirror effect, an element for stunning photos.